jrufus09/ToDo_Dungeon/DevLog/devlog.md

 - nevermind it really doesn't want to work and I don't have all year to fix it. found another package to use
 - made a helper class for myself to convert transform.position to cell coordinates, as well as convert pathfinding
 - it's called Cell and it's in the Scripts/Game/Helper folder
+- fixed so that enemies now spawn successfully
+- simple synchronously-generated paths (A*) integrated